DishankChauhan/Vectron/README.md

 ## 🙏 Acknowledgements

 - HuggingFace for their sentence-transformers models
+- OpenAI, Cohere, and HuggingFace for embedding APIs
 - The Rust community for excellent libraries and tools